 - Voice-Over: PLR ensures the voice-over artists followed the script and that the audio is clearly comprehensible.
 It also assesses synchronicity of music, sound effects and voice, and any other technical requirement, if needed.

 - Subtitling: PLR checks the synchronicity and layout of the text on the screen, plus flagging any linguistic error.

-- E-Learning: PLR checks if on-screen text layout displays correctly and without overlapping or missing text, translation and recreation of non-editable text and images, synchronicity of audio and slides, well-function of buttons, links, quizzes and interactive elements, etc.
+- E-Learning: PLR checks if on-screen text layout displays correctly and without overlapping or missing text, translation, and recreation of non-editable text and images, the synchronicity of audio and slides, well-function of buttons, links, quizzes, and interactive elements, etc.

 Testing Review: LQA

 Essentially, Linguistic Quality Assurance is an umbrella term that refers to different quality assurance services carried out once the translation or localization step has ended.
-Generally, LQA implies the review of localized software, websites or applications.
-A proofreader scans and navigates them to ensure that formatting and user interface look neatly, and that buttons and links perform correctly.
+Generally, LQA implies the review of localized software, websites, or applications.
+A proofreader scan and navigates them to ensure that formatting and user interface look neatly and that buttons and links perform correctly.

 Furthermore, LQA may sometimes refer to other quality assurance services, such as the following: